 Over the course of a decade, the Nebraska State Capitol building was born.
 When construction started, the country was in a surge of wealth and resources during the roaring 20s.
 By the time it opened, America was deep in The Great Depression.

-No matter what is going on in the world, the government still has to run.
+No matter what is happening in the world, the government still has to run.
 From a rocky beginning to a flourishing state, the capitol has a story to tell.
 You can hear that story for yourself through a tour.

-This self-guided walk through State Capitol Building gives the listener a firsthand look at the walls and the history that happened within them.
+This self-guided walk through State Capitol Building gives the listener a firsthand look at the walls and the history in the state of Nebraska.

 When the weather is nice, that includes the observation deck.
 The most intriguing parts of the capitol are the public hearing rooms, the Lincoln Monument, and the capitol displays.
 Let’s not forget the food!
 Not only is there a cafeteria inside, but there are also food trucks outside.

-Downtown Lincoln is best represented by the Nebraska State Capitol.
+The Nebraska State Capitol best represents downtown Lincoln.
 Feel the power Monday through Friday from 8 am until 5 pm, Saturday from 10 am until 5 pm, or Sunday from 1 to 5 pm.
 Get to know the area around the capitol even better with a scavenger hunt.
 This leads you all across the downtown and even to the university campus.

 12. Holmes Lake Park